niravmsoni/aspnetcore-builder-pattern/README.md

 				- Contains field that stores the instance of InventoryReport
 		- InventoryBuildDirector
 			- Class responsible for executing whatever concrete builder is requested for execution

+	- Approach#1 - Using Director class
+		- From Program.cs,
+			- Create instance of Concrete Builder (DailyReportBuilder)
+			- Create instance of director class and pass in reference of concrete builder that will be used by the director class to build object
+			- Call Build method responsible for building actual object

+		- Less practically used since it has a lot of abstractions
+	- Approach#2 - Fluent Builder approach
+		- From Program.cs
+			- Create instance of Concrete Builder (DailyReportBuilder)
+			- Start Building the object directly